-Results are presented in a meeting that takes place about six weeks (for a 2 EC's case) or two months (for a 3 EC's case) after the kick-off meeting.
-A written report is produced; the length of the report is 10 to 20 pages (including tables) for a 2 EC's case, and 20 to 40 pages for a 3 EC's case.
+Results are presented in a meeting that takes place about six weeks after the kick-off meeting.
+Each case has two interim meetings in which questions can be asked, a guest speaker is presented or a special assignment is discussed.
 Presentation meetings are attended by four or five teams who present their own results and discuss the conclusions of the other teams.
 Depending on the subject of the case, the instructors may for the purpose of the discussion assign specific roles to participants, such as board member, risk manager, supervisor, stakeholder, or manager responsible for implementation.
 Evaluation of each team’s performance takes place by the instructors.

 In each programme, six cases from the list below are used.
 Case titles:

 Pension Fund Recovery Plan